ashraaf97/Modified-Booth-Radix-4-CLA/README.md

 # Modified-Booth-Radix-4-CLA
-A verfilog project to demonstrate multiplication process of the computer using Modifired Booth Radix-4 algorithm.
+A verilog project to demonstrate multiplication process of the computer using Modified Booth Radix-4 algorithm.
 This code runs on altera FPGA board.

 ### Design:
 ![image 1](https://i.imgur.com/sGXPyVM.png)